West Virginia Legislature returns next week

 There will also be more bond sales approved, providing millions of dollars for major road projects around the state.

-“Well obviously we are so frustrated with the care and concern for our roads and our transportation infrastructure.
+“Well, obviously we are so frustrated with the care and concern for our roads and our transportation infrastructure.
 We’ve put incredible emphasis on it.
-We’ve invested huge amounts of money,” said State Sen. Mitch Carmichael, (R) Jackson – Senate President.
+We’ve invested huge amounts of money,” said State Senate President Mitch Carmichael, (R-Jackson).

 There will also be another meeting of the Joint Committee on Flooding looking at disaster aid progress – or lack of it – from the 2016 floods.